8 Tips for Filing Your Tax Return

 Save trees, time and money by e-filing.
 Tax software will have the forms you need built right in and you’ll get your refund back faster if you’re owned one.

-There are a few instances in which you will have to file a paper return.
+There may be a few instances in which you will have to file a paper return.
 If you need to file a paper return, check out the IRS website to see the forms you will need for your specific tax situation.

 Then, read instructions on how to file.